 Key policies and procedures are documented, reviewed, and updated periodically, and may include written instructions, flow diagrams, and/or checklists.
 To the extent possible, written policies and procedures are available in an electronic form.
-Examples of the Fund's documented policies and procedures include Procurement, Management of Design and Construction Manual, MWBE Policy Statement, FOIL Procedures, Job Order Contracting Execution, Project Cost Reporting Guide, Bulletin on Payment of Consultant Fees, Travel Guidelines, Campus Project Administration Procedures, and Physical Space Inventory.
+Examples of the Fund's documented policies and procedures include Capital Purchase Order Requests, Claim Notice and Tracking Procedures, Construction Notice of Award and Notice to Proceed Procedure, Job Order Contracts Assignment and Property Disposal Guidelines and many others.
 These policies are periodically reviewed and modified by management to incorporate improvements on a regular basis.

-The Fund conducts monthly remote meetings to review actual cash disbursements and projections to assess progress against targets.
+The Fund conducts monthly meetings to review actual cash disbursements and projections to assess progress against targets.

 Information is extremely important to any organization and securing and providing easy access is critical to the Fund's operations.
-Project Health Reports which monitor the project's schedule, funding, budget and other operational issues may now be accessed on demand through the ResourceCenter.
+Project Health Reports which monitor the project's schedule, funding, budget, and other operational issues may now be accessed on demand by all Fund employees.
 The use of OneDrive and SharePoint software provides the ability to securely share files and to request others to share files with the Fund.